 “The picture radiates beauty, that is indisputable.
 I believe nobody will laugh this year.”

-Formal Analysis of The Dream Rousseau Painting.
+Formal Analysis of The Dream Painting.

 1. Line.

-The composition includes vertical lines in the form of long trees, stems of flowers and the strange figure behind the bushes with a piper to convey the vigorous stability in the forests.
+The composition includes vertical lines in the form of long trees, stems of flowers, and the strange figure behind the bushes with a piper to convey the vigorous stability in the forests.
 Looking at the curvacious figure of the nude lady and the snake movement, we see the artist used a circular line as well to showcase fertility and feminity.
 And lastly, there is the presence of diagonal lines, which I have highlighted well in the canvas.

 2. Light and Value.

 Talking about the light in the picture, it produces sharp contrasts and light illuminance.
-There is a presence of gentle gradations through the forest colours, where the far-sighted vegetation has a darker shade compared to the frontal ones.
+There is a presence of gentle gradations through the forest colors, where the far-sighted vegetation has a darker shade compared to the frontal ones.
 However, the light does not seem disturbing as the lighter and darker hues combinedly give a comforting view.

-3. Colour.
+3. Color.

 Moving on further, let us check the sales of the artwork.